JRBCH/spiffyplots/CONTRIBUTING.md

 ### Implement new features

+Your imagination is your limit, as long as the proposed features are useful in the broader context of scientific data visualization.

+Example features:
-* New styles
+* New style sheets
 * Journal-specific style sheets
-* Helper functions and object classes for multipanel figures
+* Plotting functions for specific plots
+* Color libraries

 ### Submit examples